ClinVar Miner

 Eurofins Ntd Llc (ga) RCV000591560 SCV000703099 uncertain significance not provided 2016-10-26 criteria provided, single submitter clinical testing

-Invitae RCV000696133 SCV000824681 uncertain significance Dilated cardiomyopathy 1G; Autosomal recessive limb-girdle muscular dystrophy type 2J 2023-11-22 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 28 of the TTN gene.
+Labcorp Genetics (formerly Invitae), Labcorp RCV000696133 SCV000824681 likely pathogenic Dilated cardiomyopathy 1G; Autosomal recessive limb-girdle muscular dystrophy type 2J 2025-01-22 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 28 of the TTN gene.
 It is expected to disrupt RNA splicing and likely results in a truncated or disrupted TTN protein.
 This variant is not present in population databases (gnomAD no frequency).
-This variant has not been reported in the literature in individuals affected with TTN-related conditions.
+This variant has not been observed in the literature in individuals with autosomal recessive TTN-related conditions.
+This variant has been reported in individual(s) with autosomal dominant dilated cardiomyopathy (internal data); however, the role of the variant in this condition is currently unclear.
 ClinVar contains an entry for this variant (Variation ID: 498207).
 Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may disrupt the consensus splice site.
 This variant is located in the Z band of TTN (PMID: 25589632).
-Variants in this region may be clinically relevant, but have not been definitively shown to cause cardiomyopathy or neuromuscular disease (PMID: 27493940, 32778822).
-In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
-Therefore, it has been classified as a Variant of Uncertain Significance.
+Truncating variants in this region have been reported in individuals affected with autosomal recessive centronuclear myopathy (PMID: 33449170, internal data).
+Truncating variants in this region have also been identified in individuals affected with autosomal dominant dilated cardiomyopathy and/or cardio-related conditions (PMID: 27869827, 32964742, internal data).
+In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
+Therefore, this variant has been classified as Likely Pathogenic.

-Ambry Genetics RCV002368004 SCV002657876 uncertain significance Cardiovascular phenotype 2019-12-04 criteria provided, single submitter clinical testing The c.6370+1G>T intronic variant results from a G to T substitution one nucleotide after coding exon 26 of the TTN gene.
+Ambry Genetics RCV002368004 SCV002657876 likely pathogenic Cardiovascular phenotype 2025-02-21 criteria provided, single submitter clinical testing The c.6370+1G>T intronic variant results from a G to T substitution one nucleotide after coding exon 26 of the TTN gene.
 Exon 26 is located in the near Z-disk/I-band region of the N2-B isoform of the titin protein and is constitutively expressed in TTN transcripts (percent spliced in or PSI 100%).
+This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
 This nucleotide position is highly conserved in available vertebrate species.
-Using the BDGP and ESEfinder splice site prediction tools, this alteration is predicted to abolish the native splice donor site; however, direct evidence is unavailable.
-This alteration disrupts the canonical splice site and is expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
+In silico splice site analysis predicts that this alteration will weaken the native splice donor site.
+This variant disrupts the canonical splice site and is expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
 While loss of function variants in TTN are present in 1-3% of the general population, truncating variants (a category that includes canonical splice site variants) in the A-band are the most common cause of dilated cardiomyopathy (DCM) (Herman DS et al. N. Engl.
-J. Med., 2012 Feb;366:619-28; Roberts AM et al. Sci Transl Med, 2015 Jan;7:270ra6; Schafer S et al. Nat.
-Genet., 2017 01;49:46-53).
+J. Med., 2012 Feb;366:619-28; Roberts AM et al. Sci Transl Med, 2015 Jan;7:270ra6).
 TTN truncating variants encoded in constitutive exons (PSI >90%) have been found to be significantly associated with DCM regardless of their position in titin (Schafer S et al. Nat.
-Genet., 2017 01;49:46-53).
-Based on available evidence to date, the clinical significance of this alteration remains unclear.
+Genet., 2017 01;49:46-53; Akhtar MM et al. Circ Heart Fail, 2020 Oct;13:e006832; Massier M et al. Clin Genet, 2025 Jan).
+Based on the majority of available evidence to date, this variant is likely to be pathogenic.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.